Cadet Officer Program

 General inquiries - pdpa@iu.edu

-Indiana University Police Academy (Public Safety and Institutional Assurance)
+Indiana University Police Academy (IU Public Safety)

 Maj.
 Stephen N. Luce - sluce@indiana.edu